DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 If you are on a **Mac or Linux** you already have these, and you can **skip** to the section _Everybody_.
 If you are on **Windows**, you need to get these first.

 > **INFO**: *A Note on Python versions*: The servers that you will be using runs Python 3.5 (it doesn't matter what runs on your local computer).
 The deep learning community has been slow to adopt 3.5, and there is definitely many that still use 2.7 (and thus a lot of software is written in 2.7).
 Google (developers of [TensorFlow](https://www.tensorflow.org/get_started/), the framework we will use for this workshop) however are prioritizing Python 3.5.
 We believe that TensorFlow is the framework with the most promise, and therefore that Python 3.5 is the better option.
-If you wish to use Theano and Lasagna (another framework) you are probably better of with 2.7.
+If you wish to use Theano and Lasagne (another framework) you are probably better of with 2.7.

 ### Windows People
-> **ALTERNATIVE**: If you wish to use Python form your personal computer for more than this course we suggest install [Anaconda](https://www.continuum.io/downloads).
-This will install what you need for this course, as well as lot of other useful software.
-The installer will ask you whether you want to add Python as a default, and whether it should be added to your environment path.
-You should tick both of these options.
-Alternatively you can install just the base Python:

-Download and install [Python](https://www.python.org/downloads/). `pip` is automatically installed but you need to [update](https://pip.pypa.io/en/stable/installing/#upgrading-pip) it:

-    python -m pip install -U pip

-> **DEBUG**: If the **environmental variables** aren't setup correctly your prompt won't know where Python is.
-Either fix this, or write the full path to Python.
-I.e.:  ` C:\full\path\to\python.exe -m pip install -U pip`.

-We also need a **Bash shell**.
+Unlike the other OSs Windows doesn't come with a Bash shell, so we need to install one.
+We suggest Git Bash.

 > **ALTERNATIVE**: [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) might also work, we haven't tested this.

-For this we will use Git Bash.
-[Click here](https://git-scm.com/downloads) and download the newest version.
+[Click here](https://git-scm.com/downloads) and download the newest version of Git Bash.
 [AWS CodeCommit](http://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-https-windows.html#setting-up-https-windows-install-git) supports **Git versions >= 1.7.9**.
 Most of the installation settings aren't that important, so just choose the defaults.
 However on the first dialog box, called `Select Components`, tick all the boxes, if they aren't already.

 Use Git Bash as your shell for the remainder of this guide.

 > **INFO**: We won't use the Git capabilities for this course, we simply need to use it as a Bash shell.
 But if you don't already know how to use Git and GitHub you defineatly should get familiar with it!
 There are plenty of tutorials, but if you like videos you watch the first couple of videos [here](https://www.youtube.com/watch?v=cEGIFZDyszA&list=PL6gx4Cwl9DGAKWClAD_iKpNC0bGHxGhcx).
 Github is very widely used to collaborate, share code, and build up a personal portfolio.

+We also need to install Python.

+> **ALTERNATIVE**: If you wish to use Python form your personal computer for more than this course we suggest install [Anaconda](https://www.continuum.io/downloads).
+This will install what you need for this course, as well as lot of other useful software.
+The installer will ask you whether you want to add Python as a default, and whether it should be added to your environment path.
+You should tick both of these options.
+Alternatively you can install just the base Python:

+Download and install [Python](https://www.python.org/downloads/). `pip` is automatically installed but you need to [update](https://pip.pypa.io/en/stable/installing/#upgrading-pip) it.
+Open Git Bash, and type:

+    python -m pip install -U pip

+> **DEBUG**: If you get an error her there is a good change your **environmental variables** aren't setup correctly, so your computer doesn't know where Python is.
+Either fix this ([this might help](http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7)), or write the full path to Python.
+I.e. write: ` C:\full\path\to\python.exe -m pip install -U pip`.